Woodrow Wilson High School (Los Angeles): 1970s Championship Football Teams

 During the 1970s, Wilson's football coach was the legendary Vic Cuccia.
 He led the Mighty Mules to a 39-game winning streak, taking the team to win the City's Section 3-A championship in 1975, 1976, and 1977, and 1978.
 His teams were notable for an unconventional offense, heavily dependent on passing with four receivers and one running back which was difficult for traditional defenses to stop.

 Cuccia's own son, Ron Cuccia, was the team's quarterback from 1975–77, during which time he set city and state records for passing, accounted for 145 touchdowns, and set a national record for total offense with 11,451 yards.
 That included 8,804 yards and 91 touchdowns for passing alone.
+During the 1978 championship season Steve Clarkson was the quarterback.
 All star receiver Eddie Martinez graduated in 1978, played Division I football in college.
 Martinez later returned to Wilson as a teacher, coaching the Mules from 1993-2017 and compiling a record of 176-149-0.

-Coach Vic Cuccia, during his 22 years as the football coach (1956-1977), compiled a 151-42-6 record.
+Coach Vic Cuccia, during his 22 years as the football coach (1956–1977), compiled a 151–42–6 record.
 He was also a teacher, serving all his 44 teaching years at Wilson High School.
 Cuccia grew up in El Sereno and was an alumnus of Wilson, graduating in 1945.
 Wilson High School's football stadium was renamed in his honor in September 1999—the football field had already been dedicated in honor of Paul Barthel, a former Wilson teacher.
-Cuccia died on January, 2008, at the age of 80.
+Cuccia died in January 2008, at the age of 80.